letranloc/be.shell/README.md

     be.shell --restart

-Menus & scripts
+Menus
 -----

-You need to create a be.shell folder at first under ~/.local/share (we agreed for this convention, to avoid issues with different KDE4 local configs paths):
+If you used the provided install script, you need to create a be.shell folder at first under ~/.local/share (we agreed for this convention, to avoid issues with different KDE4 local configs paths):

     mkdir -p ~/.local/share/be.shell

-Copy the folders Menu and Scripts inside of the newly created directory:
+Copy the folder 'Menu' inside of the newly created directory:

-    cp -R Menu Scripts ~/.local/share/be.shell
+    cp -r Menu ~/.local/share/be.shell

-Make the scripts executable:

-    chmod -R 777 ~/.local/share/be.shell/Scripts/*

 Copy the MainMenu.xml under your be.shell config dir: